pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/organizing-your-project.rst

     This looked at what we needed on our computer to get started.
     We also gained some experience with configuring views (routes) and templates by working on a simple application.
 :ref:`deploying_application_chapter`
-    We hav explored the details of publishing your application to the web
+    We have explored the details of publishing your application to the web

 You should now know enough to begin working on the prototype for our Recipe Website.